-FEAR, the debut film from writer/directors Geoff Reisner and Jason Tobias is pitched as a post apocalyptic action film.
+FEAR, the debut film from writer/directors Geoff Reisner and Jason Tobias is pitched as a post-apocalyptic action film.
 When it was released in the UK as Forget Everything And Run (aka F.E.A.R.) it was positioned as a zombie film with the tagline “They Won’t Stay Dead”.
 Which one is more accurate?
-Unfortunately, neither of them are,
+Unfortunately, neither of them is.

 A text crawl with voiceover informs us that a pandemic has resulted in a large section of the Pacific Northwest being walled off by the government.
 The survivors trapped on the wrong side of it are left struggling to survive.